graphql-rules/graphql-rules/docs/rules/02-type/README.md

 However, when a scalar type is not representable in JSON by default (e.g. `Date`) the backend has to figure out a data format that can be serializable and transmittable via JSON.
 The backend also needs to deserialize the field received from a client.

 In such cases, GraphQL allows you to create your own custom scalar types.
-[This article](../types/README.md#custom-scalar-types) describes it.

 <!-- card-links -->